Glebanister/supermap/README.md

 Available at [glebanister.github.io/supermap](https://glebanister.github.io/supermap/)

-The repository has a Doxyfile from which you can generate documentation yourself if you have `doxygen`.
+The repository has a Doxyfile from which you can generate documentation by yourself if you have `doxygen`

 ```bash
 doxygen Doxyfile